 - Other time sensitive matters as determined by the judge.

 So, what does the current COVID-19 pandemic mean for Florida courts?
-For the time being, it means most court proceedings will be held remotely with attorneys and clients appearing telephonically and submitting evidence electronically.
+For the time being, it means most court proceedings will be held remotely with attorneys and clients appearing telephonically or by Zoom and evidence is being submitted to the court electronically.
 No jury trials will be conducted, and no mass-motion calendar hearings will occur for issues regarding child-support and simplified divorces.

-I will do my best to update this page as more information becomes available.
+Because the laws are changing rapidly during the COVID-19 pandemic, you should contact a lawyer to discuss which laws are currently in effect.
 In the meantime, stay calm, stay safe, and do your part to protect those most vulnerable during this time.

 You can find the entire language of each of the administrative orders mentioned using the links below.